Counseling and Health Services

 During times of peak demand for services, students sometimes have to wait to access on-going counseling appointments.
 The average time spent on the waiting list is one-to-two weeks.
 However, wait times may extend longer if you are seeking to meet with only one particular member of the staff.
 While you are on the waitlist, same-day crisis counseling appointments are still available on weekdays.
 If you prefer to access off-campus community resources you can also schedule a one-time consultation/referral appointment.

 In addition to individual counseling services, we offer a variety of counseling groups during the fall and spring semesters.
-For more information about current group offerings, check out our current offerings.

 Health Services information